CityLink: Project overview

 The freeway had extensive upgrades between 2015 and 2018, including the addition of lanes as part of the CityLink Tulla Widening Project.

 Original proposal (2014)

-The original project was announced in April 2014 by then-Premier Denis Napthine as an unsolicited proposal by Transurban, with Transurban providing the bulk of the funds for the upgrade.
+The original project was announced in April 2014 by Premier Denis Napthine as an unsolicited proposal by Transurban, with Transurban providing the bulk of the funds for the upgrade.
 The original design would have involved the widening of the entire Western Link of Citylink up to Bulla Road (Stage 1) and the Tullamarine Freeway from Bulla Road to Melrose Drive (Stage 2).
 In addition, Transurban's tolling concession was extended by a year, to 2035.
 Work on the original upgrade was expected to commence construction early–mid 2015, and was expected for completion by early–mid 2018.
 The original project was designed to complement the former East West Link project which was cancelled after Daniel Andrews won government at the State election in November 2014.
-This led to the original project being postponed, scrapped and modified (with no provisions for the now defunct East West Link).
+This led to the original project being postponed and modified.